Nnimmo Bassey

 Nnimmo Bassey (born 11 June 1958) is a Nigerian architect, environmental activist, author and poet, who chaired Friends of the Earth International from 2008 through 2012 and was executive director of Environmental Rights Action for two decades.
 He was one of Time magazine's Heroes of the Environment in 2009.
 In 2010, Nnimmo Bassey was named a Laureate of the Right Livelihood Award, and in 2012, he was awarded the Rafto Prize.
-He also received an honorary doctorate from the University of York, UK, in 2019.
+He also received an honorary doctorate from the University of York, England, in 2019.
 He serves on the advisory board and is Director of the Health of Mother Earth Foundation, an environmental think tank and advocacy organization.

 Early life and education

-Nnimmo Bassey was born on 11 June, 1958.
+Nnimmo Bassey was born on 11 June 1958.
 He studied architecture, practiced in the public sector for 10 years and thereafter continued in private practice.
 He was active on human rights issues in the 1980s when he served on the Board of Directors of Nigeria's Civil Liberties Organization.
 In 1993, he co-founded a Nigerian (Non-governmental organization) NGO known as Environmental Rights Action (Friends of the Earth Nigeria) in order to advocate, educate and organize around environmental human rights issues in Nigeria.
 Since 1996, Bassey and Environmental Rights Action led Oil watch Africa and, beginning in 2006, also led the Global South Network, Oil watch International, striving to mobilize communities against the expansion of fossil fuels extraction.
 Bassey has served in the committees of both Oil watch International and the regional arm, Oil watch Africa since inception.
 Oil watch Africa has membership in Nigeria, Chad, Cameroon, Congo Democratic Republic, Ghana, Uganda, South Africa, Togo, Kenya, Swaziland, Mozambique, Mali, Sudan, South Sudan and others.
 Membership of Oil watch International spreads across South America, Southeast Asia, Africa, Europe and North America.
 The Network works to resist destructive oil, gas and coal extraction activities.
 It demands an urgent shift from the dominant petroleum-fueled civilization.
 In 2011, Bassey founded the Ecological think tank, the Health of Mother Earth Foundation promoting environmental climate justice and food sovereignty in Nigeria and Africa.
 At the 2009 United Nations Climate Change Conference in Copenhagen, Bassey - despite being accredited - was "physically kept out" of a meeting.